Welcome to Japan

-A country at odds with itself, steeped in ancient Buddhist and Shinto traditions yet wildly modern, with Robot restaurants, ever on time bullet trains and modern skyscrapers.
+A country steeped in ancient Buddhist and Shinto traditions yet wildly modern, with Robot restaurants, ever on time bullet trains and modern skyscrapers.
 From traditional ceremonies to the sea of salarymen, Japan provides a fascination not seen in many other countries.

 Walking Omotesando and Harajuku

 Tokyo is a great walking city, flat mostly, safe, and reasonably easy to navigate with with GPS and Metro map.
 The back streets are a must – but be prepared to get a bit lost along the way – you never know what you will discover.
 Check our suggested walking map to take in a full day and a good 13000 steps!
 It includes the old, the new, the downright outrageous, the most sylish design store, and some great coffee and doughnuts – what more could a day in Tokyo be missing.
 Oh – some lunch of course, and we have that covered too!

 Roppongi offers a lot of options from the contemporary dealer gallery scene to the huge National Art Center.
 This walking map will fill in a day for you starting at the Mori Museum and finishing at the National Art Center.
 You can do it in reverse to end up at the Mori Museum observation deck at sunset and watch the city transform from day to night.
 Try to get to the Axis Building – it contains the fantastic IMA Concept Store which comprises a gallery, bookstore, coffee shop and small café.
 The Axis building has a couple of small galleries including is a small craft store called Savoir Faire, which is well worth a visit for its ceramic and glassware.

 Food courts, Ramen Shops, Izakaya restaurants, Cafes, Sushi Shops, Markets – you will find it all at all price brackets!